block-hczhai/block2-preview/docs/source/user/advanced.rst

     ... ...
     CSF         16 200000000002000+0-02000000  =    0.050020205617060

+When there are more than 50 determinants, only the first 50 with largest weights will be printed.
+The complete list of determinants and coefficients are stored in ``sample-dets.npy`` and ``sample-vals.npy`` in the scratch folder, respectively.

 So the restricted Hartree-Fock determinant/CSF has a very large coefficient (0.83).

 To verify this, we can also directly compress the ground-state MPS to bond dimension 1,